Constructing Nonabelian (1,0) Hypermultiplet Theories in Six Dimensions: Acknowledgement

 \section{Acknowledgement}

-This work is supported partially by the Ren-Cai Foundation of Beijing Jiaotong University through Grant No. 2013RC029, and supported partially by the Scientific Research Foundation for Returned Scholars, Ministry of Education of China.
+This work is supported in part by the National Science Foundation of China (NSFC) under Grant No. 11475016, and supported partially by the Ren-Cai Foundation of Beijing Jiaotong University through Grant No. 2013RC029, and supported partially by the Scientific Research Foundation for Returned Scholars, Ministry of Education of China.